wacncontent/CustomizeTool/removeCommentOutput2/articles/hdinsight/hdinsight-administer-use-management-portal.md

 ##Monitor cluster usage

-The __Usage__ section of the HDInsight cluster blade dislays information about the number of cores available to your subscription for use with HDInsight, as well as the number of cores allocated to this cluster and how they are allocated for the nodes within this cluster.
+The __Usage__ section of the HDInsight cluster blade displays information about the number of cores available to your subscription for use with HDInsight, as well as the number of cores allocated to this cluster and how they are allocated for the nodes within this cluster.
 See [List and show clusters](#list-and-show-clusters).

 > [AZURE.IMPORTANT] To monitor the services provided by the HDInsight cluster, you must use Ambari Web or the Ambari REST API.
-For more information on using Ambari, see [Manage HDInsight clusters using Ambari](/documentation/articles/hdinsight-hadoop-manage-ambari)
+For more information on using Ambari, see [Manage HDInsight clusters using Ambari](/documentation/articles/hdinsight-hadoop-manage-ambari/)

 ##Open Hadoop UI